robertdebock/ansible-role-cargo/README.md

 ---
 # defaults file for cargo

+# The destination where cargo should be installed.
+cargo_prefix: /usr/local/bin

 # To update all packages installed by this roles, set `cargo_package_state` to `latest`.
 cargo_package_state: present